Now Reading

 While Rumi and Vicky’s chemistry is all fyaar and fire, there were stronger undercurrents of love between Rumi and Robbie (the closing conversation is proof) that I wish were better and much earlier explored in the film.
 It takes too long to get there.

-If you’re looking for novelty, Manmarziyan may not have much to offer.
-But the film boasts of brilliant performances in the leads and has its heart in the right place to make this worth your while.
+If you’re looking for novelty, Manmarziyan may not have a lot to offer.
+But the film boasts brilliant performances and has its heart in the right place to make this worth your while.

 Rating: 3/5